jasonvanbiezen/fullstack-nanodegree-vm/README.md

 1. Python 2.7
 2. PostgreSQL (Not required if using vagrant)
 3. Vagrant
-4. VirtuaBox (Or other virtual PC)
+4. VirtualBox (Or other virtual PC)

 ## Project 2